gaanon/gorecipes/backend/internal/database/README.md

 - `schema.sql` - Complete database schema with all tables, indexes, functions, and views
 - `migrations/001_initial_schema.sql` - Initial migration to create the schema
 - `migrations/001_initial_schema_down.sql` - Rollback migration
-- `seed_data.sql` - Sample data for development and testing
 - `queries.sql` - Common SQL queries that will be used in the Go application

 ## Database Design